Alvin J. Johnson: Book salesman

-Three years later in 1853, he returned to the North and started working as a book canvasser, selling books and atlases door to door by subscription.
+In 1853, Johnson returned to the North and started working as a book canvasser, selling books and atlases door to door by subscription.
 Only a little detail is available about Johnson's early life as a book canvasser and it remains unclear as to where and exactly when it began and what products he was selling.
-However, in an 1868 letter to his major New England agent, Lewis W. Fairchild, Johnson described how he worked in Boston, as a "general agent" for Colton.
+However, in an 1868 letter to his major New England agent, Lewis W. Fairchild, Johnson described how he worked in Boston, as a "general agent" for J.H.
+Colton.
 This is the first indication of a relationship between Johnson and Colton.
 It is not clear if Johnson exclusively sold Colton products, or sold other books as well during all or any of the years before coming to New York.
 This Fairchild letter also indicates that Johnson moved to Ohio after working for Colton in Boston.